LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    The encoder preset to use.

    ..
 Note:: This option only applies when using nvenc `encoder`_.
+For more information on the presets, see
+      `nvenc preset migration guide <https://docs.nvidia.com/video-technologies/video-codec-sdk/nvenc-preset-migration-guide/>`_.

 **Choices**